Priest and patron relationship

 Historians such as Melvyn Goldstein, Elliot Sperling, and Jaques Gernet have described Tibet during the Yuan and Qing dynasties as a protectorate, vassal state, tributary, or something similar.
 The political subordination of Tibet to the Yuan and Qing polities was apparent, however the de facto independent Tibetan government (1912–1951) and Tibetan exiles promote the status of independent nation with only a patron and priest relationship and the idea that the political subordination to the Yuan and Qing emperors was a misunderstanding.

-Certain interpretations and assertions of historical record on the status of Tibet as an integral part of China or an independent state which purport to be of older origin were actually formulated during the 20th century.
+Some interpretations and assertions of historical record on the status of Tibet as an integral part of China or an independent state which purport to be of older origin were actually formulated since the 20th century.
 Elliot Sperling, an expert on the history of Tibet and Tibetan–Chinese relations at Indiana University, considers the Tibetan concept of a "priest–patron" religious relationship governing Sino-Tibetan relations to the exclusion of concrete political subordination to be a "rather recent construction" and unsubstantiated.
 Instead, the patron and priest relationship coexisted with Tibet's political subordination to the Yuan and Qing dynasties.
 He writes that the priest and patron relationship has been present in times of political subordination, such as during the Yuan and Qing dynasties, as well as in times which the patrons did not possess political authority in Tibet, such as during periods of the Ming and Qing.